Nik-MS/nik-ms.github.io/index.md

 ## CourseKeep
 Whatever you do on CourseKeep stays on CourseKeep.
-I do not collect any logging data or what information you enter on the app.
-All information you place within CourseKeep will only be saved locally on the device.
+All information you enter within CourseKeep will only be saved locally on the device.
+If you are using the TestFlight beta for CourseKeep.
+Diagnostics data may be collected to help solve any bug reports that you may file within the app.